keebus/TinyReason/README.txt

 			operations done.
 		p: parser output, will print the result of the parsing of the ontology concepts and the given user concept.
+		c: dumps non atomic concepts too into the example model.
 		-: no option (mandatory if you specify no option).

 	The ontology file is optional.
 It must contain a list of concepts separated